AstarAeroespacial/rustar-gs/README.md

 **RUSTAR** (Rust Satellite Ground Station Software) is a project developed as part of a final professional thesis at the Faculty of Engineering, University of Buenos Aires, in the context of Astar Aerospacial program.

-This software aims to serve as the control system for a **ground station** that communicates with satellites.
+This software aims to serve as the TT&C system for a **ground station** that communicates with satellites.
 It is being developed in **Rust**, a systems programming language known for its performance and reliability.

 ## 📡 Project Description

-**RUSTAR** is designed to:

-- Establish and manage communications between a terrestrial station and satellites.
-- Interface with *bladeRF* SDR.
+**RUSTAR** is a modular software platform and its architecture is composed of the following key components:

+- Orbital Tracking Module
+- *SDR* Module
-- Support automation and telemetry data handling.
+- Telemetry and Command Module
-- Provide an extendable and robust platform for future satellite missions.
+- Database
+- Graphical User Interface

 ## 🚀 Technologies Used

 - **Rust** — Core language for implementation.
+- **GNU Radio** — Signal processing toolkit used to interface with *SDR* hardware.
-- **LaTeX** — Used for project documentation and report generation.
+- **Markdown and LaTeX** — Used for project documentation and report generation.

 ## 📁 Repository Structure